nelsonlbz/spotifly/README.md

 # Spotify Playlist Downloader

 Welcome to Spotify Playlist Downloader!
-This is a Python script that allows you to download tracks from your Spotify playlist using the Spotify API and a web scraping technique.
+This Python script enables you to download tracks from your Spotify playlist by leveraging the Spotify API and a web scraping technique.
+The script download the tracks to the .mp3 format for offline listening.

 ## Note: Legal and Ethical Use of the Script